Candypopx/apexAntiRecoil/README.md

 # apexAntiRecoil
-Experiment on anti gun recoil for Apex legends PC
+Emulate jittering effect to minimize the recoil for most of the weapon in Apex Legends